viad00/cuda_sync_editing/readme/readme.txt

  - Edit it (type new text)
  - To cancel Sync Editing: click somewhere else; or leave ID's line (e.g. with arrow keys); or call menu item "Plugins / Sync Editing / Cancel"

+To detect IDs, plugin gets lexer fragments with style beginning with "Id", but excludes fragments with style "Id keyword".
+This is customizable.

+Plugin ignores IDs, which are located in syntax "comments" and "strings" (this depends on lexer settings).

 Options
 -------

 Plugin has several options, which are listed/described in the help message-box.
 Call menu item "Options / Settings-plugins / Sync Editing / Config".
-Options "case sensitive", "reg.ex. for identifiers" and few UI options.
+There are options "case sensitive", "reg.ex. for identifiers" and few UI options.

-Plugin ignores IDs, which are located in syntax comments/strings.
-To detect comments/strings, plugin uses lexer API, it wants words with lexer style, beginning with "Id", but not containing "keyword".

 Lexers HTML and Markdown